 How Can You Keep Google Happier

 Ideally, what Google would like to see is that all of your content is free and accessible to the masses.
 And you're right, that would work well for Google but not for you.
-Luckily, there is a happy medium to be found.
-One that will keep Google feeling better about your site and will also keep you in business.
+Luckily, there is a happy medium.
+One that will keep Google feeling better about your site and keep you in business.

 We touched on many of these topics a few weeks ago in our article on membership SEO, but it bears repeating the basics right here.